adilsammar/woolly-of-cv/README.md

-# woolly-of-cv
+# Woolly-of-CV
-This repo contains ML applications which will teach you CVconcepts from scratch
+This repo contains ML applications which will teach you CV concepts from scratch